 Most cases of male yeast infections are caused by a fungus called Candida albicans.
 Yeast is a type of fungus.

 Candida albicans is a natural resident of your body.
 In a warm, moist setting, the opportunistic fungus can grow faster than your body’s immune defenses can keep it in check.
 That can lead to overgrowth of yeast.

 Places that yeast infections commonly take root include:

-- the throat and esophagus, commonly referred to as oral thrush
+- the mouth, throat, and esophagus — yeast infections here are commonly referred to as oral thrush

 - folds in the skin, in the armpits, or between the fingers